FeatureBaseDB/featurebase-docs/help-on-help/writing-help/writing-hyperlinks.md

 Yes, there are undoubtedly many different related pages and lots of information available

-But this information needs to be presented in a logical order.
+But this information still needs to be presented in a logical order.

 * Background information should be given **before** or **after** the explanation.
 * Background information **required** to understand or perform a task belongs under the **Before you begin** heading